SparkPost/support-docs/content/momentum/4/production-config.md

 The MTA nodes are the workhorses of the Momentum cluster.
 The following topologies are rated for use with CPU utilization at 50% in order to accommodate traffic spikes.
 All volumes are specified with the assumption of an average message size of 100 kiB.

+---
-__NOTE:__ The Cluster Manager node is not counted in the following configurations.
+> __NOTE:__ The Cluster Manager node is not counted in the following configurations.
+---
+> __TIP:__ More the number of CPU cores in the configurations below, higher performance ratings than listed can be achieved with the [Supercharger](/momentum/4/licensed-features-supercharger) feature, i.e., configuring [multiple event loops](/momentum/4/multi-event-loops).

 ### <a name="production.config.basic.cluster"></a> Enterprise Basic